 The idea behind controlled comforting is to help children learn how to settle themselves to sleep, rather than you feeding, patting or cuddling them to sleep.

-Is controlled comforting harmful?
+Is controlled comforting safe?

-Before you start
+Before you start with controlled comforting

 - with babies older than six months and less than two years